viamrobotics/docs/docs/components/camera/_index.md

 ## Configuration

 The configuration of your camera component depends on your camera model.
-You can use models to
+You can use different models to:

-- configure physical cameras that generate images or point clouds
+- Configure physical cameras that generate images or point clouds.
-- combine streams from multiple cameras into one
+- Combine streams from multiple cameras into one.
-- transform and process images.
+- Transform and process images.

 For configuration information, click on one of the following models: